vishnu9304/cheats/docs/docker/docker_ca.md

         CMD ["nginx", "-g", "daemon off;"]

-Building Efficient Images:
+#### Building Efficient Images

     General tips:

     - Put things that are less likely to change on lower level layers.
     - Don't create unnecessary layers.
     - Avoid including any unnecessary files, packages, etc..

     Docker Multistage builds:

-    Docker supports ablity to perform multistage builds.
-It will have more than one FROM directive in the docker file with each FROM directive starting a new stage.
+        Docker supports ablity to perform multistage builds.It will have more than one FROM directive in the docker file with each FROM directive starting a new stage.

         Each stage begins with a completely new set of layers, allowing you to selectively copy only the files needed from previous layer.

+    Example:

-    Example: Below steps will create an image size of 774MB
+        Below steps will create an image size of 774MB

         FROM golang:1.12.4
         WORKDIR /helloworld
         COPY helloworld.go .
         RUN GOOS=linux go build -a -installsuffix cgo -o helloworld .
         CMD ["./helloworld"]

+    Example:

-    Example: Multistate build.
-This will produce only image size of 7MB.
+        Multistate build.This will produce only image size of 7MB.
         Idea is to keep only the required files not all, in our case we don't need the entire to go image to run our program.
         All we need is a binary.
 Create the binay in STAGE1 and move it to STAGE2 image with smaller size.

         FROM golang:1.12.4 AS compiler                                  //STAGE1
         WORKDIR /helloworld
         COPY helloworld.go .
         RUN GOOS=linux go build -a -installsuffix cgo -o helloworld .

         FROM alpine:3.9.3                                               //STAGE2
         WORKDIR /root
         COPY --from=compiler /helloworld/helloworld .
         CMD ["./helloworld"]

         REPOSITORY                                                     TAG                 IMAGE ID            CREATED             SIZE
         gostage                                                        latest              3b3816104992        7 seconds ago       7.53MB
         go-custom                                                      latest              9802cc0d3ab8        10 minutes ago      776MB

-Managing Images:
+#### Managing Images

     docker pull                                                         To pull the images from registry, if not found locally. docker image ls                                                     To list images.